-- 1. If you are a degree-seeking student in another program at Bergen Community College, you may apply on-line using the change of curriculum form. - a.
+- If you are a degree-seeking student in another program at Bergen Community College, you may apply on-line using the change of curriculum form.
 The program recommends that you contact Mrs. Elsa Valcarcel in the Admissions Department for assistance.
 Mrs. Valcarcel may be reached at evalcarcel@bergen.edu.
 Make sure that all applications are complete.
 Incomplete applications will not be considered.
 All applications must be received by the date published in the current college catalog. - 2.
-College Basic Skills Test (Math / English) - a.
-This is a requirement for all incoming students who wish to apply to any college program.
-Students who are placed into basic mathematics and algebra are advised that it will take two (2) years to complete their requirements before being considered for admissions to the Respiratory Care Program One year for their remedial courses and one year for their college-level courses.
-This test is given in the college Testing Center. - b.
-A score of 530 or above on the Math SAT will waive the math portion of the basic skills test.
-A score of 540 or above on the Critical Reading SAT will waive the English portion of the basic skills test.
+Placement Exam